hfndb/tools/readme.md

 * Node scripts:
   - clean-bash-history.mjs: Clean ~/.bash_history and append configured items.
   - html-to-pdf.mjs: Watch a .html file for changes and use the [puppeteer](https://www.npmjs.com/package/puppeteer) package to generate a PDF file.
 Or don't watch but generate a PDF file.
+    + Uses node-scripts/settings.json
   - manage-git-remote.mjs: Manage remote repositories.
 Configure, create, install, list, auto-pack remotes, auto-pull remotes.
 Menu driven.
   - srt.mjs: Transform .srt files for subtitles of films to readable .txt without time codes.
 And convert what's in a .txt file to .html (br tags added).
 Menu driven.
   - md-to-html/convert.mjs: Transform .md file to templated .html file
   - md-to-html/wrapper.sh: Transform .md file to .pdf file, in background using .html file output by convert.mjs
   - md-to-html/batch.mjs: Use a settings.json file for a batch to transform from .md files to .pdf files.
+About settings.json:
+    + Engines that can be used: Puppeteer (using Chrome) or wkhtmltopdf
-All .md files in settings.json (entry fileIn) are relative to the directory where the settings.json file is put.
+    + All .md files (fileIn) are relative to the directory where the settings.json file is put
+    + All generated .pdf files are relative to dirPdf

 * Programs:
 	- [Email](./programs/email/readme.md) Tiny system to write and spell check email.
 Scripts in node-scripts/md-to-html are based on .css in this tiny project.